drcandacemakedamoore/cleanX/paper.md

 # Acknowledgements

-We acknowledge contributions from Oleg Sivokon during the testing of the code related to this project.
+We acknowledge many contributions from Oleg Sivokon during the testing and documentation of the code related to this project.

 # References